CraftAcademy/library-challenge/USERSTORY.md

 I want a way to store the books in a file that is easily accessable.

 As a visitor
+In order to find the book I want to read
+I want a way to search for given book

+As a visitor
 In order to check out the book I want to read
 I want a way to check out books for a certain time period.